0xNSHuman/StackFlowView/README.md

 ### Delegate methods

 `StackFlowDelegate` protocol enables control over stack flow by the object implementing it.
-For example, it delivers **push** and **pop** intention events triggered by user gestures, and letting you decide if StackFlowView should proceed or ignore this action.
+For example, it delivers **push** and **pop** intention events triggered by user gestures, and lets you decide if StackFlowView should proceed or ignore this action.
 It also reports about the corresponding actions that are upcoming or just passed.

 ```Swift
 func stackFlowViewDidRequestPop(_ stackView: StackFlowView, numberOfItems: Int) {